garrandall/popular-music-data/tracks/when-you-re-young-and-in-love-the-choice-four.md

 There's magic everywhere
 When you're young and in love

-Life seems to be, ooh, baby
+Life seems to be, oh baby
 A world of fantasy
 When you're young and in love